kera-cudmore/readme-examples/README.md

 ### Acknowledgments

 * [Ed](https://github.com/Edb83) - For letting me know about the heading links feature.
+* [Dave](https://github.com/daveyjh) - For letting me know about table justification in markdown.
-* Nerd Alert - For cheering me on while creating this webinar and related documents.
+* Nerd Alert - For cheering me on while creating this webinar, and for proof-reading my documents.
+* A big thank you to Jim at Code Institute for the opportunity to be a channel lead for the Milestone 1 slack channel.